Karankawa people: Cannibalism

 According to some sources, the Karankawa practiced ritual cannibalism, in common with other Gulf coastal tribes of present-day Texas and Louisiana.

 Álvar Núñez Cabeza de Vaca, a Spanish conquistador who lived among the Karankawa for several years in the 1530s and wrote a memoir, made no mention of cannibalism except for ritualistic consumption of deceased relatives in the form of funeral ashes "presented in water for the relatives to drink."
-Cabeza De Vaca admitted that his fellow survivors and he had committed acts of cannibalism of their own, eating their dead to survive after shipwrecking off Galveston Bay.
-The Karankawa people were shocked at the Spanish cannibalism, which they found to be repugnant.
+Upon his return to Spain, Cabeza De Vaca noted in his written report to the King, "that five Christians quartered on the coast [Galveston, the Island of Doom] came to the extremity of eating each other.
+Only the body of the last one, whom nobody was left to eat, was found unconsumed.
+Their names were Sierra, Diego Lopez, Corral, Palacios, and Gonzalo Ruiz,"this, after shipwrecking off Galveston Bay.
+The Karankawa people "were so shocked at this [Spanish] cannibalism that, if they had seen it sometime earlier, they surely would have killed every one of us."
 Whites never actually witnessed an act of cannibalism, and second- and third-hand accounts are of disputed credibility.

 Dogs

 The Karankawa kept dogs that accompanied them on hunts, swims, and recreational activities.
 The dogs were voiceless, with straight ears and fox-like snouts.